Los Angeles Baptist High School: Publications

 Los Angeles Baptist had three school publications: The Commitment, Excalibur, and The Knight Writer.

 The Commitment is a quarterly newsletter magazine sent to parents of students, alumni and friends of Los Angeles Baptist High School.
 Excalibur is a literary magazine that publishes the English works of students.
 The magazine was first published in 1987 as Opus Minimus, which remained the title of the literary magazine from 1987 to 1989.
 Unbound Treasure proceeded as the literary magazine's title from 1991 to 1994, then Los Angeles Baptist Annual Literary Magazine followed from 1994 to 2001.
 In 1994, Excalibur became the fourth title and has remained as its respective title.
 In 2005, a group of high school students came together to create The Knight Writer.
 The Knight Writer was the first newspaper that appeared on campus after a sum of years where the school did not have a newspaper.
 The school began to offer a journalism class taught by Sharon Ranieri in 2006, and since then, the journalism class has kept a newspaper circulating the student body.
 Starting in 2009, there will also be a Middle School newspaper.

 Bible Bowl

 The Bible Bowl is a huge football game event where the Los Angeles Baptist Knights compete against their rivals, the Crusaders from Village Christian High School.
 The Heritage Christian won this year's Bible Bowl game.

 Allyson Felix Track

 On May 21, 2008, the school began to renovate its field, covered with green grass and dirt, into a synthetic field with an eight-lane, synthetic surface track and permanent bleachers.
 The new field was dedicated to Olympic gold medalist Allyson Felix at the school's Homecoming 2008 Festivity, which took place on October 11, 2008. games.
 The day of the dedication, Los Angeles Baptist played St. Margaret's football team, winner of the 2007 CIF-Southern Section Northeast Division title, but lost the game in a devastating loss of Knights 0 to Tartans 52.

-School song

-Oh!
-Baptist High, all hail to thee!

-We pledge our faith and loyalty.

-Thy sacred truths our hearts enfold.

-We proudly serve as Knights of old.